shotamomma/labwiki/content/index.md

 ---
 title: GAP lab wiki
 ---

-This is a Wiki page for the Grammar And Processing (GAP) lab at UMass/MIT (PI: Shota Momma).
+This is a Wiki page for the Grammar And Processing (GAP) lab at UMass/MIT.

+Lab members:

+- Shota Momma (PI)
+- TBA